AACP Foundation Acupuncture Course

 d) Written examination (multi-choice)

 Dr. Norris is a physiotherapist with over 35 years’ experience treating MSK conditions.
 He holds a Master’s degree in exercise science, and a doctorate in spinal rehabilitation.
 Chris is the author of 14 books on physiotherapy, exercise therapy, and acupuncture including leading textbooks on Sports Injuries and Back Rehabilitation.
-He holds a post graduate certificate in medical education and is an approved tutor for the AACP
+He has also published two well-known textbooks on acupuncture practise for musculoskeletal (MSK) practitioners.
+Chris is one of the founding AACP tutors who helped establish the 6-day acupuncture foundation course, and his course has been accredited from the outset.

 Cost to Attend